readium/lcp-specs/releases/lcp/latest.md

 1. The Reading System <b class="rfc">must</b> extract and remove the signature from the License Document.

-2. The Reading System <b class="rfc">must</b> calculate the canonical form of the License Document following the rules as expressed in [5.3.
+2. The Reading System <b class="rfc">must</b> calculate the canonical form of the License Document following the rules expressed in [5.3.
 Canonical form of the License Document](#53-canonical-form-of-the-license-document).

 3. The Reading System <b class="rfc">must</b> recalculate the signature as defined in [5.4.
 Generating the signature](#54-generating-the-signature).